 If you don’t mind sharing a room with strangers, hostels are also a cheap option.
 And if you’re friendly, you can make amazing friends and connections from all across the world.
 Consider how much time you will actually be in your room.
 If you’re like me, you prefer to be out and about all day.

 Something else to consider is the cost of the flight vs accommodations.
 You might have a pricey flight, but going to a place with a low cost of living.
 I once traveled to Vietnam and the cost of the flight was expensive.
 However, the cost of my hotel was so cheap, it balanced the whole budget for my vacation.
-The 5 star hotel I stayed at only cost about $70 a night!
-Of course I could have found a cheaper hotel, but when else would I be able to easily afford such luxury?
+The 5-star hotel I stayed at only cost about $70 a night!
+Of course, I could have found a cheaper hotel, but when else would I be able to easily afford such luxury?
 And hostels with 4+ star reviews are there for under $10 a night.
 It’s one of the great places to vacation for cheap!

 For my military family, please take advantage of the services provided to you!
 You can get 7 night stays for $350 (that’s $50/night!) at the Armed Forces Vacation Club at various locations all over the world.
 Be sure to read the fine print for if there are additional fees (I usually see this with all-inclusive hotels).
 They have good deals but always look elsewhere to see if you can save even more!
 Sometimes the cost is more than booking elsewhere.

 Depending on where you go, the cost of meals can be very expensive or very cheap.
 In Vietnam, I could get a meal at a nice restaurant including drinks for less than $10.
 That’s not always the case though and things can add up very fast.
-Here are a few pointers on eating while travelling:
+Here are a few pointers on eating while traveling:

 - 1. Skip the extra cost for a hotel that includes breakfast and find one with a nearby coffee shop.
-You can search for their menu online to see their prices and if it would really save you money.
+You can search for their menu online to see their prices and if it would save you money.

 - 2. Go to a local grocery store or farmers market.
 If your room has a fridge, you can buy cold sandwiches or salads to eat for lunch.
 Stock up on water to carry around.
 You can also save a lot if you cook your own meals.